 Reduce, Reuse, Recycle

 These elementary school tenets hold true no matter where you are.
 Always shoot to use less – reduce.
 And if the country you’re in accommodates recycling, take advantage of it.
 If not, think of new uses for products before tossing them.
+This habit is the basis for sustainable study abroad.

 Turn Out the Lights